 Main Image

-Product No. KOZ-3085 無銘
+Product No. KOZ-3085 無銘(京金具師)

 Design Peony and Sacred Lion

-Mei Mumei, but probably the Kyo-kinko Tradition
+Mei Mumei, but attributed to the Kyo-kanagushi school

 Material Shakudo and gold